marcohern/car-dealer/README.md

 - **price**: sale price.

 (*) see [Car slug field](#car_slug_field) section to find out more about the slug field and it's pourpose.

+## Modular design

+CarDealer is an Angular application: a root module containing two additional submodules.
+The source code for the submodules is inside the `src/app/modules` folder, and they are:

+- `menu`: The top menu bar.
+- `cars`: Cars module, which contains query, list and detail components for cars.

+Angular documentation encourages developers to modularize application as much as it is conveniently possible, since it increases performance and improves memory usage by not loading all modules at once.
+I chose to separate the menu only as an excersise, but since the menu is visible throughout the whole application, leaving it as a component within the root would have been fine.

+The car components, on the other hand, were strategically placed into their own module.
+This is as to not load the cars module unless the user navigates to any of its components.
+It may seem unnecesarry within this execrise, but in a large application, with many components, modularizing them in terms of entities or functionality is a good idea, since only the modules that the user navigates to will be loaded.

 ## Vehicle Sorting